 Most hosts will pay a service fee of 3% of the subtotal.
-However, Airbnb may charge some hosts more, for instance, hosts with strict cancellation policies or listings in certain countries (such as Italy) can expect a higher service fee2.
+However, Airbnb may charge some hosts more.
+For instance, hosts with strict cancellation policies or listings in certain countries (such as Italy) can expect a higher service fee.

-With the host-only fee, you cover the entire service cost — this ranges between 14-16%.
-Again, hosts with strict cancellation policies, classified as Airbnb Plus Hosts or in specific locations, may pay higher service fees2.
+With the host-only fee option, Airbnb deducts the entire service cost from you, the host.
+The amount generally ranges between 14 and16%.
+Again, hosts with strict cancellation policies, who are classified as Airbnb Plus Hosts, or hosts with properties in specific locations, may pay higher service fees.

-How to decide which service fee structure to use
+How to decide which Airbnb service fee structure to use